angel-mora/web-static-lephucr/content/chatgpt_history/best-japanese-learning-apps.md

 Beelinguapp presents texts in Japanese alongside translations, aiding reading comprehension and vocabulary acquisition. Its audio features assist in improving pronunciation. citeturn0search19
 :::

 Combining these apps can provide a well-rounded approach to learning Japanese, addressing kanji recognition and pronunciation skills effectively.

+---

+🙋 **You:**

 Browse the web and tell me the best to improve speaking skills

+---

+🤖 **Assistant:**

 Improving your Japanese speaking skills requires consistent practice and exposure to the language. Here are some effective methods and resources to enhance your proficiency: